 The late astronomer Carl Sagan said, “If you wish to make an apple pie from scratch, you must first invent the universe.”
 What did he mean?
 Furthermore, how are stars and sandhill cranes connected?
-Join amateur astronomer and birder Amy Estelle for a fascinating presentation that will examine these questions by combining concepts from stellar evolution, the conservation of mass and energy, and the biology of birds.
+Join amateur astronomer Jim Fordice for a fascinating presentation that will examine these questions by combining concepts from stellar evolution, the conservation of mass and energy, and the biology of birds.

 Amateur astronomers will lead a stargazing session on the refuge afterwards.
 Binoculars and telescopes will be available.